GraphingLib/GraphingLib/README.md

 ## 1. Description

 GraphingLib is a object oriented library combining the functionality of Matplotlib and Scipy.
-With this library it is possible to create scientific graphs to visualise data while fitting the data with simple, single line commmands.
+With this library it is possible to create scientific graphs to visualise data while fitting the data with simple, single-line commmands.

 GraphingLib also provides the ability to create multiple predefined themes for different applications.
 Once those themes are specified, they can be applied to figures with a single option.